the practical kitchen

 small batch oatmeal chocolate revel bars in an eighth sheet pan cut into diamond shapes.

-Just like my other popular small batch recipes, this recipe is scaled to use 1 cup of flour for the cookie dough and 1 cup of chocolate chips for the fudge filling.
+Just like my other popular small batch recipes, this cookie and fudge bars recipe is scaled down to use 1 cup of flour for the cookie dough and 1 cup of chocolate chips for the fudge filling.

 close up of a small pan of revel bars with a mini metal spatula in the corner.